anbturki/dasjs/README.md

 # DasJs/Router

+**NOTE**: this is not stable yet, you may face some issues cause it's still under development.

-add more features to express routes
+Add more features to Express routes.

-it helps you to modulate express routes.  `router.post('/user', 'UserController@create')`, without needs to require controllers everywhere.
+It helps you to modulate express routes.  `router.post('/user', 'UserController@create')`, without needs to require controllers everywhere.

-make your routes in one place, distribute your controllers.

 ## Installation
 ```bash
 npm install dasjs --save
 ```

-**NOTE**: this is not stable yet, you may face some issues cause it's still under development

 #### Usage Example
 ```js